metanull-operator/eth2-grafana/nimbus/README.md

 sudo nano /etc/prometheus/prometheus.yml
 ```

-Copy and paste the following text into the prometheus.yml configuration file:
+Copy and paste the following text into the prometheus.yml configuration file.
+If you have other previously existing configurations, you will need to manually merge these lines with your existing file.

 ```
 global: